btcsuite/btcd/README.md

 =======

 Package btcutil provides bitcoin-specific convenience functions and types.
-The test coverage is currently ~76%, however it will improved to 100% in the near future.
+A comprehensive suite of tests is provided to ensure proper functionality.
 See `test_coverage.txt` for the gocov coverage report.
 Alternatively, if you are running a POSIX OS, you can run the `cov_report.sh` script for a real-time report.
 Package btcutil is licensed under the liberal ISC license.

 This package was developed for btcd, an alternative full-node implementation of bitcoin which is under active development by Conformal.
 Although it was